 2014 – 2017 Postgraduate Representative, ANZECS (Australian and New Zealand Society for Eighteenth-Century Studies).

-2013 – Current Editorial committee member and copyeditor, Ceræ: An Australasian Journal of Medieval and Early Modern Studies (University of Western Australia).
+2013 – 2021 Committee member, Ceræ: An Australasian Journal of Medieval and Early Modern Studies (University of Western Australia).

 2010 Administration assistant, AAANZ Tradition and Transformation Conference, Adelaide.

 2009-2016 Casual tutor in Art History at the University of Adelaide.

 2017 – current Visiting Research Fellow, Faculty of Arts, The University of Adelaide.

 2017 Early Career Researcher Travel Award, Sydney Intellectual History Network, The University of Sydney

 2010 Recipient of the Australian Postgraduate Award until 2013 (Higher Degree by Research).

 2009 Department for Environment and Heritage South Australian Built Heritage Research Fellowship 2009/2010 at the Architecture Museum, School of Art, Architecture and Design, University of South Australia.